Overview¶

 If you intend to attach a SLURM cluster later on, this account should have access to the required network resources, like the SLURM login node, and a shared filesystem.

-sudo adduser --system --user-group nextpyp
+sudo useradd --system --user-group nextpyp

-- Access to GPUs (optional):
+Access to GPUs (optional)

 GPUs are only required to execute certain processing steps in